prataprc/prataprc.github.io.v1/_contents/pagd-customizing.rst

-:title: Customizing your blog site with pagd
+:title: Customizing your blog using pagd
 :author: prataprc

 Read this `article <./blog-with-pagd.html>`_ to know how to set up your blog